sem-geologist/peaksight-binary-parser/README.md

   for i in dts:
      print(i.dataset_header.setup_file_name.text, i.comment.text)
   ```
-4. To know the relations of objects in the object tree it is adviced to try parsing the binary files in kaitai web ide - there navigavable object tree can be consulted for writting code in the target language, albeit there will be some changes according to common practices in given language.
-I.e. python allows to access arguments directly in the objects, where most other languages will generate getters.
-Some languages changes lower case into Camel case (i.e. enumeration bundles as classes are renamed in python with CamelCase, while idividual enumeration values are left as is in ksy).
+4. To know the relations of objects in the object tree it is adviced to try parsing the binary files in kaitai web ide (in addition to previously drag-dropped cameca.ksy, You need to drag-drop your binary file which You want to parse) - there navigavable object tree can be consulted for writting code in the target language, albeit there will be some differences depending to common practices in target language.
+For example, python allows to access arguments directly in the objects, where most other languages will generate getter functions.
+Some languages change lower case into Camel case (for example, enumeration bundles translated to classes in python follow CamelCase rule-for classes, while idividual enumeration values are left as is in ksy).
 Code completion, such as in jupyter notebooks can be also useful, while navigating inside the generated objects.

 ### Limitations